yuvraj-saraswat/plantify-web-app/README.md

 To run this project locally, follow these steps:

 1. Clone the repository to your local machine.
-2. Install dependencies using npm or yarn: `npm install` or `yarn install`.
+2. Install dependencies using npm or yarn: `npm install`.
-3. Start the backend server: `node server.js`.
+3. Move to the server folder and start the backend server: `node server3.js`.
-4. Start the frontend development server: `npm start` or `yarn start`.
+4. Move to the client folder and start the frontend development server: `npm run dev`.
-5. Access the application in your web browser at `http://localhost:3000`.
+5. Access the application in your web browser at `http://localhost:5173`.